k-capehart/leetcode-solutions/README.md

-# leetcode-python3
+# leetcode-solutions

-Solutions to leetcode problems written in python3 https://leetcode.com/problemset/
+Solutions to leetcode problems written in python and go https://leetcode.com/problemset/